energysistem/manuals/42762-Energy_Phone_Neo_2/en/26-declaration_of_conformity.md

 ![Imagen1](http://static.energysistem.com/images/manuals/42762/576a9fff43474.jpg)

-Issuer’s name: Energy Sistem Technology S.A. - CIF: A53107488
+Issuer’s name: Energy Sistem Technology, S.A. - CIF: A53107488
-Address: Pol.
-Ind.
-Finestrat C/.
-Calpe, 1 - 03509 Finestrat Alicante (España)
+Address: C/ Calpe, 1 - 03509 Finestrat Alicante (Spain)
-Tel: 902 388 388  / + 34 966 813 257
+Tel: + 34 902 388 388  / + 34 966 813 257

 We declare under our own exclusive responsibility that the product

 Description: Smartphone
 Brand: Energy Sistem
 Model: Energy Phone Neo 2
-Manufacturer: Energy Sistem Technology S.A.
+Manufacturer: Energy Sistem Technology, S.A.
-Manufacturing country:China
+Manufacturing country: China

 referred to in this declaration is in compliance with the essential norms and standards